 Submit expense estimate budget to Secretary/Treasurer and Division Coordinator before expenditures begin.
 Watch for the deadline on this to be given by Secretary/Treasurer each year

-Line up Committee members as needed to share in duties

-Contract Dark Horse Productions to handle the Beer & Wine Garden
+Arrange for loan/rental of 2 or 3 motorized utility carts (see contact list)

+Reserve walkie-talkies for use in Headquarters and button booths (needed at six admission booths, HQ tent, Off-Site Services Chair, Park Services Chair, police, cart drivers, Executive Director, and Music Chairperson – approx. 18).

+Reserve portable toilets including one for handicapped.
+Of the 49, majority and two of the three handicapped go in the cul-de-sac area at south end of Buttonwood (see contact list)

+March

+Reserve stage barricades for Mainstage and Beer Garden (MSU Sports Facilities, 994-4328)

 April:

-Contact organizations for volunteer availability for set-up and tear down of the Festival (i.e. Montana Conservation Corp, Youth Services, Center Line program, Big Brothers and Sisters – see contact list) (coordinate with Executive Director)
+Contact organizations for volunteer availability for set-up and tear down of the Festival (i.e. Montana Conservation Corp, Youth Services, Journey Church – see contact list).
+Make sure to contact Executive Director for any other group volunteer leads.

 May:

-Reserve garbage dumpsters (currently fourteen 400-gallon dumpsters and minimum 100 gallon roller cans) and recycling bins (see process files for updates)
+Reserve garbage dumpsters, garbage and recycling bins – contact City.

-Reserve portable toilets including one for handicapped.
-Of the 49, majority and two of the three handicapped go in the cul-de-sac area at south end of Buttonwood (see contact list)

-Arrange for loan/rental of 2 or 3 motorized utility carts (see contact list)

-Send any park set-up changes to Schedule of Events Committee Chairperson
+Send any park map changes to Schedule of Events Committee Chairperson

-Get familiar with VolunteerLocal and input volunteer schedule (or copy from previous years if no changes are necessary) so volunteers can sign up for shifts online
+Get familiar with VolunteerLocal and input volunteer schedule.
+Office starts set up – edit shifts and send email to past volunteers asking to sign up again (through VolunteerLocal).

 June:

-Reserve stage barricades for Mainstage and Beer Garden (MSU Sports Facilities, 994-4328)

-Visit Lindley Park after dark to ensure the streetlights up Buttonwood are operational.
-Contact NW Energy if not

-Confirm rental of 1200a generator (typically orded by Jerry w/ Sound co; provided by Filmlites 587-0226)
+Confirm rental of 1200a generator (typically orded ED)

 July:

-Prepare instructions for motorized cart operators

-Arrange for set-up and fresh clean-up crews (coordinate with Executive Director)

-Reserve walkie-talkies for use in Headquarters and button booths (needed at six admission booths, HQ tent, Off-Site Services Chair, Park Services Chair, police, cart drivers, Executive Director, and Music Chairperson).
-Review and assess needs for current year, see process file notes

-Purchase/provide extra supplies needed in park during Festival (trash bags, toilet paper, etc; check with Sweet Pea office before purchase)
+Purchase/provide any anticipated supplies needed in park during Festival

-Secure persons (motorized cart operators) to pick-up trash and service toilet paper at porta potties, as needed during event

-Walk through Lindley Park with park personnel marking sprinkler heads and ensuring the drinking fountains are operational, before Festival set-up

 Meet with City Parks personnel in person regarding needs in Park during Festival and arrange for delivery and/or pick-up of needed items (keys, barriers, bicycle racks, saw horses, etc)

-Arrange for trash pick-up in and around the park Saturday morning, Sunday evening and Monday morning by volunteers/groups/individuals (coordinate with list of volunteers in Sweet Pea office, if available).
-Gallatin inmates may be able to help.

 Arrange for transportation of storage semi-trailer to and from park on Thursday by 8:30 a.m. (give 1 week notice to M&W) and on Sunday (see contact list) (coordinate with Executive Director).
-Make sure to remind semi-tractor driver to bring required ties for landing gear to rest on.
+Make sure to remind semi-tractor driver to bring required blocking (such as railroad ties) for landing gear to rest on.

-Week before Festival, contact One Call Locators for underground locates around food concessions for electrical wiring (coordinate with Parks Committee Chairperson)
+Walk through Lindley Park with park personnel marking sprinkler heads and ensuring the drinking fountains are operational, before Festival set-up (Parks & Rec usually requests a walk-through if needed and always marks the sprinkler heads themselves.)

 August:

 Confirm delivery of storage semi trailer

-Arrange for pick-up of all supplies needed at Park from Sweet Pea office

-Pick-up reserved/rented supplies (if not being delivered) early Thursday of Festival week, including supplies in Sweet Pea storage
+Install the scrims (these are through Moon Over Montana) on the children’s UHaul that is used for the backdrop of the family stage

 Arrange physical set-up needed in park (erect tents, set-up lights for use in toilet area by pavilion after dark, post signs, position saw horses, erect admission booths, etc)

+Arrange for trash pick-up in and around the park Saturday morning, Sunday evening and Monday morning by volunteers/groups/individuals (coordinate with list of volunteers in Sweet Pea office, if available).

-Be in Headquarters area during Festival as much as possible
+Be in park area during Festival as much as possible

 Monitor unauthorized parking on Buttonwood during Festival